poli-git/ZeroKnowledge_home_challenge/deployment-guide.md

 Deploy your contract on Ethereum Mainnet as follows:

-1. Get access to Bonsai and an Ethereum node running on Mainnet (in this example, we will be using [Alchemy](https://www.alchemy.com/) as our Ethereum node provider) and export the following environment variables:
+1. Get access to Bonsai and an Ethereum node running on Mainnet (in this case, we will be using [Alchemy](https://www.alchemy.com/) as our Ethereum node provider) and export the following environment variables:
     > ***Note:*** *This requires having access to a Bonsai API Key.
 To request an API key [complete the form here](https://bonsai.xyz/apply).*
     > Alternatively you can generate your proofs locally, assuming you have a machine with an x86 architecture and [Docker] installed.
 In this case do not export Bonsai related env variables.